 - Each party received independent legal advice on the agreement before the signing.

-- Neither party hid any of there assets in their financial disclosure.
+- Neither party hid any of their assets in their financial disclosure.

 - There are no significant changes, which outdate the agreement.
 For example, the birth of any children.

-- The prenup is fair to both parties.
+- The agreement is fair to both parties.
 The division of assets isn’t weighted in one parties favour.

 - Regular reviews and amendments are made to the prenup to keep both parties’ requirements up to date.
 It has become common for couples to include reviews of the agreement at agreed periods during the marriage to ensure a higher likelihood of the prenup holding up in court.

-If these safeguards aren’t met, the court is unlikely to consider the agreement.
+If all these safeguards are met, the court is more likely to consider the agreement.

 What are the benefits of making a prenup?